elotroalex/elotroalex/bio.md

 #### Guest lectures

+- "Librarian Nimble Tents for Social Justice and Moments of Crisis."
+REFORMA Northeast.
+Online.
+June 2020.
+- "Nimble Tents for a Mobilized Humanities, or, Mobilizing Humanities Scholarship and Collectives in Critical Times."
+10th Annual African, African American, and Diaspora Studies.
+James Madison University, Harrisonburg, VA.
+February 2020.
 - "Towards a Mobilized Humanities: On Making Do and Nimble Tents."
 Tulane University.
 New Orleans.
 February 2020.
 - "In the Same Boats: Trajectories, Intersections and the Black Atlantic Republic of Letters."
 MIT.
 Boston.
 November 2019.
 Presented with Kaiama L. Glover.
 - "Minimal Technology in Digital Humanities."
 UPR Rio Piedras.
 Puerto Rico.
 November 2019.